icesi-ops/sd-exam1/README.md

         mode: '0755'
 ```

-then we install all the glusterfs packages using yum and start the service
+Then we installed all the glusterfs packages using yum and started the service

 ```yaml
     - name: Install glusterfs